Adele Lim

-Adele Lim is a Malaysian film and television producer and screenwriter.
-She is best known for writing films Crazy Rich Asians and Raya and the Last Dragon.
-She has given support to young writers as mentor and speaker for the Coalition of Asian Pacifics in Entertainment (CAPE).
+Adele Lim is a Malaysian screenwriter, producer, and director.
+She is best known for being a co-writer on Crazy Rich Asians, the first film by a major Hollywood studio to feature a majority cast of Asian descent in a modern setting since The Joy Luck Club in 1993, and Raya and the Last Dragon in 2021, an animated fantasy adventure inspired by Southeast Asian culture.
+She also directed and produced the 2023 comedy Joy Ride.

 Early life

 Lim was born in Malaysia and is of Malaysian Chinese descent.
-She attended Malaysia's Sri Aman Girls School in Petaling Jaya.
-She started writing as a teenager and undergraduate in the lifestyle section of a local daily.
-She graduated from Emerson College in Boston, Massachusetts with a degree in TV/Film in 1996.
+She attended Malaysia's Sri Aman Girls School in Petaling Jaya, in Petaling District, in the state of Selangor.She started writing as a teenager and undergraduate in the lifestyle section of a local daily.
+She graduated from Emerson College in Boston with a degree in TV/film in 1996 and currently resides in Los Angeles, California.

 Career

 Lim started her career as a script coordinator for Xena: Warrior Princess, getting the job despite her resume being, as she described, "nonexistent".
 She has written for TV series such as One Tree Hill, Life Unexpected, Reign, Star-Crossed, Private Practice and Lethal Weapon.

 In 2018, Lim was the co-screenwriter for the 2018 movie Crazy Rich Asians.
-She has reportedly left writing on the sequel, following reports that she was offered significantly less pay than her white, male co-writer Peter Chiarelli.
+Director Jon M. Chu asked her to rewrite the existing screenplay.
+In her rewrite she notably added the climactic scene of mahjong between Constance Wu and Michelle Yeoh's characters.
+Lim left writing on the sequel, following reports that she was offered significantly less pay (around $110,000) than her male co-writer Peter Chiarelli ($800,000 to $1 million).
 Warner Brothers defended the offer, citing the difference in experience between the two.

-Lim was recruited by Disney to develop an animated feature film Raya and the Last Dragon.
+Disney recruited Lim to develop the animated feature film Raya and the Last Dragon, which released in 2021.
 She served as screenwriter alongside Qui Nguyen.

+In her feature directorial debut, Lim directed and produced comedy film Joy Ride, starring Ashley Park, Sherry Cola, Stephanie Hsu, and Sabrina Wu.
+The movie premiered at SXSW in March 2023.

+She has given support to young writers as mentor and speaker for the Coalition of Asian Pacifics in Entertainment (CAPE).

+In 2024, Variety reported that she signed on to direct The Princess Diaries 3 with Anne Hathaway reprising her role.

+Following years of development, Lim returned to the Crazy Rich Asians franchise as the showrunner of the revamped sequel television series for HBO Max, where she would be the showrunner.